I remember a few years ago listening to a book vendor at a learning conference complain about the fact that no one was buying books anymore.

 3. Let Customers Get What They Want Quickly

 Customers want their stuff fast–offers of free shipping often hide the truth that free shipping usually means a wait of one or two weeks, and to get next-day shipping, they will have to pay a premium.
 Instead, customers see the words “free shipping” and order online.
 There are things that in-store retailers could do to educate customers about the real cost of the items they are purchasing.

 Customers still value human relationships from authentic, trustworthy people.
 For example, I frequent my local independent bookstore because of several staff members who know my name and discuss the latest books they think something might interest me in when I arrive in the store.
 I go to the bookstore partly because I want to support them, so they remain in the community I live in.
 Relationships are important.

 5. Focus On Consumer Experience, Not Just Price

-Price is important, but for most customers, is often not the most important factor.
-But it is better to add value and a superior customer experience while the customer is in the store than to just slash prices or always try price matching.
+Price is important, but for most customers, it’s not the most critical factor.
+But it is better to add value and superior customer experience while the customer is in the store than to just slash prices or always try price matching.